kean/articles/2021-03-24-concurrency.markdown

 > Always measure.
 Sending work to the background will often be _slower_ than executing it synchronously on the current thread and synchronizing with locks.
 {:.warning}

-To avoid the excessive number of context switches, Nuke synchronizes two actors (pipleine and prefetcher) on a single dispatch queue, dropping the number of `queue.async` calls to just one!
+To avoid the excessive number of context switches, Nuke synchronizes[^9] two actors (pipleine and prefetcher) on a single dispatch queue, dropping the number of `queue.async` calls to just one!

+[^9]: The implementation isn't particularly interesting.
+It's just prefetcher calling internal pipeline APIs, which isn't great as it breaks the actor metaphor.
+I'm investigating whether I can generalize it (actor to check which queue it's running on and passing synchronization context between actors?).

 > Can you still call this approach an actor model?
 I think it's a stretch, but I will let it slide.
 I definitely won't be able to implement it this way with just features from [SE-0306: Actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md), but [Global Actors Pitch](https://github.com/DougGregor/swift-evolution/blob/global-actors/proposals/nnnn-global-actors.md) hints at a solution.
 One could also think about this as a confirmation that actors synchronization can be too granular.